 Many people know that letting go is often accompanied by grief and its associated pains of sadness, anger, discomfort, and so forth, but, like everything else in life, becoming good or better at letting go is a skill that you have to develop and master over time.
 Why most people fail at, or have a hard time, shedding the old (which is the first and most important stage of any transition), however, is that while many are somewhat familiar with the process of letting go, and some may even understand the concept very well, familiarity does not automatically make a person good at the things that they know.
 The skill of actually putting any understanding into practice (actually enacting and embodying what you know) is not coincidentally, intellectually, or passively acquired or expressed.
 The skill comes through practice.

 You cannot simply wish change-mastery or any other skill into existence.
-Change mastery (or at least competence), like all other skills, is only truly developed and strengthened through experience, reflection, and meditation on one’s experiences.
+Change mastery (or at least competence), like all other skills, is only truly developed and strengthened through experience, reflection, and “meditation” on one’s experiences.
 Just like with all internal growth, learning to let go does not come without the necessary work.

-The good news (or bad depending on your level of resistance to this understanding), however, is that life will provide us with plenty of opportunities to practice and get better.
+The good news (or bad depending on your level of resistance to this understanding), however, is that life will provide you with plenty of opportunities to practice and get better.
 And, the better news is that your practice does not have to be unbearable torture.

 Because change is almost always molding you into a new, more suitable, form for your well-being and survival, most of your work involves simply paying attention to what is needed and taking the necessary steps in the desired direction.
-Once you are able to pursue a desired path with passion and enthusiasm, but without attachment so that you can more easily let go of all that does not align, or assist, with this path at any given time, you will begin to have a more enjoyable journey toward your ultimate dream destination, no matter what changes occur (or need to occur) along the way.
+Once you are able to pursue a desired path with passion and enthusiasm, but without attachment so that you can more easily let go of all that does not align, or assist, with this path at any given time, you will begin to have a more enjoyable journey toward your “ultimate destination,” no matter what changes occur (or need to occur) along the way.